pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-culture/index.md

   <figcaption>--- Alexander Hamilton, <cite>The Federalist Papers</cite>, No. <span class="oldstyle">1</span></figcaption>
 </figure>

-Now the Scholarly Commons is not a civil body, it's a commons---a middle ground somewhere between the grassroots level of people and the institutions of state.[^commons] A commons has no prescribed structure; it is whatever the people decide for it to be.
+Now a scholarly commons is not a civil body, it's a commons---a middle ground somewhere between the grassroots level of people and the institutions of state.[^commons] A commons has no prescribed structure; it is whatever the people decide for it to be.
 It is a coming together of people for some greater